micaelaneus/strength-as-ccoty/README.md

 ![08strength](https://github.com/micaelaneus/strength-as-ccoty/assets/5696026/01d83302-c309-490e-8ebe-efa1d506cc51)

-In an open field, we see a Figure holding the mouth of a Lion with a full mane and open mouth.
+In an open field, we see a Figure holding the mouth of a Lion with a full mane and lolling tongue.
 The Lion has claws yet looks subdued and its tail tucks between its legs.
 The Figure wears a simple white robe like those worn by initiates or romanticized peasants.
 Garlands of blooming flowers that might be roses wrap around their waist, and they wear a crown of meadow grasses or spring wheat.
 The only jewelry or ornament we see is the lemniscate that floats above the Figure’s head.
 In the distance, a forest lies at the base of a mountain range.
 The sky is cloudless.

 Roman numerals for eight appear at the top-center and a box separates the card’s title, “Strength,” from the imagery.
 The artist, Pamela Coleman Smith, put her stylized initials at the bottom-right of her illustration.